Erasmo Castellanos Quinto: Published works

-La nueva interpretación de las siete murallas del noble castillo del Limbo (The new interpretation of the Limbo noble castle seven walls) published and printed in Mexico in 1937 also by Maestro Castellanos Quinto himself, "Work testimony to the Castellanos Quinto depth knowledge had about The Divine Comedy -Eneas Rivas Castellanos tells us-.
-The Limbo Castle is, Dante according, the place where immortals are kept, who, being pagans, are considered worthy of praise.
-Castellanos gives us a well-founded interpretation not only Dante Alighieri's work but also of his sources, focusing on the place immortals occupy in the rewards and punishments distribution after life.
+La nueva interpretación de las siete murallas del noble castillo del Limbo (The new interpretation of the Limbo noble castle seven walls), published and printed in Mexico in 1937 also by Maestro Castellanos Quinto himself, "Work testimony to the Castellanos Quinto depth knowledge had about The Divine Comedy -Eneas Rivas Castellanos tells us-.
+The Limbo Castle is, according to Dante, the place where immortals are kept, who, being pagans, are considered worthy of praise.
+Castellanos gives us a well-founded interpretation not only of Dante Alighieri's work but also of his sources, focusing on the place immortals occupy in the rewards and punishments distribution after life.

 Poesía Inédita (Unpublished Poetry) a posthumous book, a compilation by his loyal disciple and follower Roberto Oropeza Martínez, published by the Librería Porrúa in 1962, in which - Oropeza tells us in the prologue - "everything that was not included in the only poems book published by Erasmo Castellanos: Del fondo del abra is gathered here [...]
 It is the disciple everlasting gratitude, the still adolescent admiration, fortunately, which brings us to this honor appointment with the one who no longer exists but scattered in those who collected some of his dust particles...", that is, his poems obtained from the professor's manuscripts that were provided to Oropeza by his relatives and people who were in charge of his few possessions -except his extensive library-, among them, in the portfolio that his student Campanella gave him, his invaluable poems written throughout his years "Some with complete clarity and order - Oropeza continues - but most of them scattered across cards, notes on sheets of paper and in many cases repeated in countless variations." which were a challenge for him to identify the final versions.
 From this collection of poems, a fragment of the: